It is a critical time for the state of the planet and human wellbeing.

 In addition, the Royal Society and the Royal Academy of Engineering are reviewing the latest scientific research on shale gas extraction since the publication of the 2012 review.
 We expect to comment early in 2019.

 The ocean provides humanity with many resources and is an important source of food, transport, energy, and recreation.
 However, it remains famously under-explored (only 10-15% of ocean has been mapped at even 100m resolution).
 Scientific and technological progress allows us to expand our knowledge on new classes of resources.

 Our evidence pack on Future oceans resources explores the opportunities, challenges and risks involved in the exploitation of two novel classes of ocean resources for social and economic benefits: minerals from mining on the deep-ocean floor, and novel chemicals – particularly drugs – derived from the genetic diversity of marine life.

-The Royal Society’s Living Landscapes programme aims to inform a long-term vision for how the UK manages its land post-Brexit, combining food production with the need to deliver positive environmental outcomes and other public goods.
-The programme will use a range of inclusive engagement techniques, and will include evidence syntheses on specific topics.
+The Royal Society’s Living Landscapes policy programme aims to inform a long-term vision for how the UK manages its land in a way that combines agricultural productivity with sound environmental stewardship.